baduhai/Koi/README.md

 - [ ] separating logic from UI
 - [ ] add switching browser styles for (for chrome, chromium and firefox)
 - [ ] add support for more languages other than English with i18n/i10n
+- [ ] make the favourites button work